Calvin B. T. Lee: Early life

 Lee was born in Chinatown, Manhattan in 1934.
 His father died when Lee was 17, leaving him to manage the family's Chinese restaurant, which he did until the age of 24.
 In addition to running the restaurant, Lee attended and graduated from Columbia University and the New York University School of Law.
 He passed the bar in 1958 and began practicing law in Manhattan.
 That same year, Lee wrote his first book, Chinese Cooking for American Kitchens.
 He later earned a Ph.D. from New York University.
+In 1976, he co-authored another Chinese cookbook.

 Academic career

 Lee began his academic career at Columbia University, where he was a professor of government and an assistant dean.
 He then took an administrative position at the United States Office of Education.

 In 1968, Lee joined the faculty at Boston University as the Dean of the College of Liberal Arts.
 After President Arland F. Christ-Janer resigned on July 1, 1970, to become president of the College Entrance Examination Board, Lee was named acting president of the university.
 At 36, he was the youngest chief administrator of a major university in the country.
 During his tenure as acting president, Lee led the university through a two-day student strike, a sit-in at the administration building, numerous rallies and demonstrations, and over 100 bomb threats.
 Lee was interested in becoming president permanently, but the Board of Trustees instead offered the job to John Silber.
-After Silber succeed him, Lee become the University's executive vice president.
+After Silber succeed him, Lee became the University's executive vice president.

 In 1971 he became chancellor of the University of Maryland, Baltimore County.
 He resigned in 1976 following a vote of no confidence from the faculty.